DarylSerrano/Chip8EmulatorC/README.md

 # Chip8EmulatorC
-A chip8 emulator written in C
+A chip8 emulator in progress written in C.
+This repository also includes a chip8 dissasembler